MOSEK/Mosek.jl/README.md

 Pkg.add("Mosek")
 ```

-The `Mosek.jl` package requires the MOSEK distribution binaries run.
-Upon
+The `Mosek.jl` package requires the MOSEK distribution binaries to run.
-installation it will attempt to either local an installed MOSEK or download and
+Upon installation, it will attempt to either find a local installed MOSEK or download and
 install from the MOSEK website (www.mosek.com):

 1. If the environment variable `MOSEKBINDIR` is defined, the installer will